openlookeng/hetu-core/hetu-docs/en/rest/statement.md

 - DELETE /v1/statement/{queryId}/{token}

+query queryId

-query queryId: The query identifier returned from the initial POST to /v1/statement
+: The query identifier returned from the initial POST to /v1/statement

+reqheader X-Presto-User

-reqheader X-Presto-User: User to execute statement on behalf of (optional)
+: User to execute statement on behalf of (optional)

+reqheader X-Presto-Source

-reqheader X-Presto-Source:  Source of query
+:  Source of query

+reqheader X-Presto-Catalog

-reqheader X-Presto-Catalog: Catalog to execute query against
+: Catalog to execute query against

+reqheader X-Presto-Schema

-reqheader X-Presto-Schema: Schema to execute query against
+: Schema to execute query against